 Over a year ago, Touring Superleggera wowed the crowds at the Geneva Motor Show with a one-off supercar based on the Alfa Romeo 8c.
 Called the Carrozzeria Touring Disco Volante Concept, the car was a modern interpretation of the Alfa Romeo Disco Volante from the 1950s.
 At the time Carrozzeria Touring Superleggera said they were considering a very limited production run.
 Well it turns out they were serious.

 The transition from one-off prototype to limited production vehicle seems to have been fairly uneventful.
 The only noticable changes are slightly different wing mirrors, and different headlights.
 That’s it.

-The styling of the Carrozzeria Touring Disco Volante concept is inspired by the original 1950s Alfa Romeo Disco Volante, however the entire design has been thoroughly updated for the 21st century, meaning its lines now nicely compliment Alfa Romeo’s current lineup of cars.
+The styling of the Carrozzeria Touring Disco Volante concept was inspired by the original 1950s Alfa Romeo Disco Volante, however the entire design was thoroughly updated for the 21st century, meaning its lines now nicely compliment Alfa Romeo’s current lineup of cars.

 Back in the early 1950s, the original Alfa Romeo Disco Volante was one of the most radical cars of its time.
 The name, which meant “flying saucer” in Italian, was supposed to describe the flattened and aerodynamic shape of the vehicle.
 Only four Disco Volante prototypes were ever made.
 The cars were based on the Alfa Romeo 1900, and the curvaceous bodywork was hand-formed by craftsmen from the coachbuilding company Carrozzeria Touring.